 If the car is jump-started, it will run great until it’s turned off and the process will start over again.
-Most of the time, the problem is caused by aftermarket security and audio systems installed in the car but it could also be pretty much any electric or electronic unit.
+Most of the time, the problem is caused by aftermarket security and audio systems installed in the car.
+However, it could also be pretty much any electric or electronic unit.

-When a car battery keeps on dying, most people’s first reflex is often to replace the battery itself while the problem may really be somewhere else.
+When a car battery keeps on dying, most people’s first reflex is often to replace the battery itself.
+But, the problem may be somewhere else.
 Always have your car checked by a professional before replacing your dead battery.
-A quick check-up by a certified and trustworthy mechanic will help prevent misdiagnosis and will save you time and money … and tow truck rides!
+A quick check-up by a certified and trustworthy mechanic will help prevent misdiagnosis.
+Plus, it will save you time, money, and tow truck rides!